LAB Reform Articles

 5. Promote the best and safest practices of cycling

-6. Protect the rights of cyclists
+7. Protect the rights of cyclists

-7. Revive member services
+8. Revive member services

 Why So Much Negativism?

-If you haven't been following LAB governance problems, you may have the impression that everything here has an unnecessarily negative or strident tone.
-That's not our intention, but the LAB leadership's errors are so serious that we could not find a way to "sugar-coat" them.
-Indeed, we wouldn't bother with all this effort if the problems weren't serious.
+If you haven’t been following these governance problems, you may have the impression that everything here has an unnecessarily negative or strident tone.
+That’s not our intention, but the LAB leadership’s errors are so serious that we could not find a way to “sugar-coat” them.
+Indeed, we wouldn’t bother with this effort if the problems weren’t serious.

-For every criticism we've made against LAB, we've offered a practical and workable alternative.
-Indeed, LAB has already adopted a couple of our proposals (details elsewhere on this page and throughout this site).
-But there is much more that needs to be fixed before LAB Reform can "go away".
+For every criticism we’ve made against LAB, we’ve offered a practical and workable alternative.
+Indeed, LAB has already adopted a few (too few) of our proposals (details elsewhere on this page and throughout this site).
+But there is much more that needs to be fixed before LAB Reform can “go away”.
 Among the most shameful LAB programs is Bicycle Friendly Communities, which has given awards to cities that build dangerous facilities, ban cyclists from important roads or maliciously prosecute cyclists for simply being on the road.

 Please see the LAB Reform Vision